Pingtan Island: Climate

 Under the Köppen climate classification, Pingtan has a humid subtropical climate (Cfa) climate, characterized by hot, humid summers and mild winters.
-Over the course of the year, the average temperature is about 66.92 °F. The hottest day of the year is between July and August, with an average 82.4 °F. The coldest day of the year is between January and February, with an average 51.8 °F. Pingtan has never experienced an extreme temperature under 32 °F. Because Pingtan is located between Haitan Strait and Taiwan Strait, the windspeed is high with annual average 4.8 m/s.
+Over the course of the year, the average temperature is about 66.92 °F. The hottest day of the year is between July and August, with an average 82.4 °F. The coldest day of the year is between January and February, with an average 51.8 °F. Pingtan has never experienced an extreme temperature under 32 °F. Because Pingtan is located between Haitan Strait and Taiwan Strait, the windspeed is high with annual average 4.8 m/s (10 mph).

 Environment

-"Blue tears" are caused by a plankton bloom named Vargula hilgendorfii.
+"Blue tears" is a phenomenon caused by a bloom of the plankton Vargula hilgendorfii.
 This animal radiates light when disturbed in turbulent water, thus creating a blue glow.
 This usually occurs in summer, during April to August.
 "Blue tears" attracts many tourists to Pingtan.
-However, a large break out of "Blue tears" may harm the environment, as it depletes oxygen and releases toxin in sea.
+However, a large outbreak of the phenomenon may harm the environment, as it depletes oxygen and releases toxins in the sea.
 This may cause a red tide.

 Economy

 The island relies on tourism and anticipates that foreign investment will spur economic growth.
 The first major bridge to cross the Haitan Strait was completed in November 2010, connecting the island to Fuqing on the mainland.
-Spanning 4,976 meters, it cost 1.4 billion RMB (about US$200 million) to build.
+Spanning 4,976 meters (3 miles), it cost 1.4 billion RMB (about US$200 million) to build.